Operations

 Execute API

-execute executes java.sql.PreparedStatement#execute().
+The execute API executes java.sql.PreparedStatement#execute().

 DB autoCommit { implicit session =>